To make the proper selection, you should consider the following conditions the fan or blower will be subjected to.

 1 CFM = 1.6990 x M3/Hr.

 If you will be conveying material, make sure you have enough CFM for the duct, pipe or hose size so the material will maintain the required velocity to carry it completely through the system and not settle in the duct, pipe or hose.
-See Engineering Data catalog for material conveying velocities.
+See the Engineering Data catalog for material conveying velocities.

 Static Pressure (SP)